itsank/MLNotes/NLPNotes.md

     + Number of epochs
     + Threshold on training set errors,
     + No descrese in error or increase validation error.

+#### Joulin el al, Bag of Tricks [Aug 2016 pdf] (https://arxiv.org/pdf/1607.01759.pdf)
++ Introduced FastText classifier, results are often on par with deep learning based classifeirs, much much faster can train 1Billon words in a single cpu in 10 mins.
+Very good results of that time.
+Showed using n-gram up to 5 leads to best performance.
++ Explored ways to sclae linear classifiers to large corpus, using simple two layer NN.
++ Analysied their work on tag prediction and sentiment analysis.
++ Used Hierarchical softmax based on Huffman code tree to speed up classification.
+Complexity drop from O(kn) to O(hlogk)m (k no of classes, h dimention of text representation).
+They performed depth first search and tracked maximum probability among leafs to discard small probability branches, thus speeding up.
++ Used Bag of n-grams as features
++ Used hashin tricks for efficient mapping of n-grams.

 # Interesting papers
 #### Embeddings